checkerschaf/sherlock-deno/README.md

 | `-t, --timeout` | Set timout for requests in seconds (WIP) |
 | `-f, --format` | Select output format [json,pretty_json,csv] |

+## How to update the CLI?
+Deno caches the dependencies locally, so you may need to clear the cache to update.
+To do so simply run:

+`deno cache --reload https://deno.land/x/sherlock/cli.ts`

+Next run the installation command from above again.

 ## How to contribute?
 If you encounter any issues please create an issue [here](https://github.com/checkerschaf/sherlock-deno/issues) but please look for existing issues first before creating a new one 😉

 Feel free to create an issue if you have an idea what could be added next.
 Thanks in advance!

-## How to update?
-Deno caches the dependencies locally, so you may need to clear the cache to update.
-To do so simply run:

-`deno cache --reload https://deno.land/x/sherlock/cli.ts`

-Next run the installation command from above again.

 ## How to install the source code?
 1. Clone the repository.
 2. Run `deno run --allow-net cli.ts`

-Done! 🎉 You now have a running version of Sherlock-Deno on your local machine.
+**Done!** 🎉 You now have a running version of the Sherlock-Deno CLI on your machine.

 ### Useful development commands:
 - `deno lint --unstable` - Runs a code linter to check the code style.
 - `deno test` - Runs all tests.
+- `deno test --coverage --unstable` - Runs all tests and creates a code coverage report.

 *Tip: You can find more info about the deno cli [here](https://deno.land/manual/getting_started/command_line_interface).*